hpcugent/vsc-zk/README.md

 vsc-zkrsync uses zookeeper to distribute rsync across multiple nodes when rsyncing (large) (shared) filesystems.

-Large fraction of rsync calls is spend in agthering the required metadata, and then performing the actual data synchronisation.
+Large fraction of rsync calls is spend in gathering the required metadata, and then performing the actual data synchronisation.
 Especially when dealing with "incremental" rsync.
 Spreading the load over multiple processes can mean a significant speed increase; although other bottlenecks, eg access to the